-I have practiced family law in Washington, D.C. since 1995.
+I have practiced family law in Washington, D.C. for more than 20 years.
 At The Law Offices of Robert C. Eustice, you can expect to receive skilled guidance in your divorce proceeding.
 I help you understand family law in the District of Columbia, including the establishment of separation, the presumption of joint child custody, and the complexity of child support.

 All grounds for a final divorce in Washington, D.C. are considered no-fault.
 You do not have to cite any grounds other than a separation, which can be either: